idaholab/moose/modules/fsi/doc/content/source/kernels/ConvectedMesh.md

-# INSConvectedMesh
+# ConvectedMesh

 ## Description

-`INSConvectedMesh` implements the corresponding weak form for the components of the term:
+`ConvectedMesh` implements the corresponding weak form for the components of the term:

 \begin{equation}